What is a Privacy Notice?

 The Information Commissioner has published a guide on the use of CCTV: https://ico.org.uk/

-During the covid-19 pandemic the Trust has introduced the use of remote appointments.
+The Trust has introduced the use of remote appointments using MS Teams.
 These are not recorded without your consent.
-The clinician facilitating your appointment will make their notes in the usual way
+The clinician facilitating your appointment will make their notes in the usual way.

 Tees Esk and Wear Valleys NHS Foundation Trust